ICD-11 code : 6E61.0;

 ICD-10 Mapping

-A syndrome characterized by the presence of prominent hallucinations that is judged
+A syndrome characterised by the presence of prominent hallucinations that is judged

 to be a direct pathophysiological consequence of a health condition not classified